Kane injury fears raised as Tottenham star limps off after two-goal turn against Everton | Goal.com

 What was said?

-Mourinho is hopeful that Kane won't be out of any length of time due to the issue, as he told Sky Sports after the final whistle: "I think it is too early, let me be optimistic and believe it is nothing serious.
+Mourinho is hopeful that Kane won't be out long, as he told Sky Sports after the final whistle: "I think it is too early, let me be optimistic and believe it is nothing serious.

 "He felt something but let me be optimistic and believe he has time to recover.
 It's obvious he is a very important player for us but I cannot speculate."